-It is notoriously difficult to produce stable standard atmospheres that are traceable to primary standards, particularly if target compounds include reactive and/or high boiling species.
+1 It is notoriously difficult to produce stable standard atmospheres that are traceable to primary standards, particularly if target compounds include reactive and/or high boiling species.
 Frequent monitoring of the standard atmosphere is recommended as a check on stability.

-Pressurized commercial gas standards, containing relatively high concentrations of key target compounds are often the most stable and affordable form of gas-phase standard providing the optimum calibration stock for very volatile target analytes, e.g. compounds that are in the gas phase at room temperature.
+2 Pressurized commercial gas standards, containing relatively high concentrations of key target compounds are often the most stable and affordable form of gas-phase standard providing the optimum calibration stock for very volatile target analytes, for example, compounds that are in the gas phase at room temperature.

 7.4.2 Loading Sorbent Tubes with Gas-phase Standards

-7.Standard tubes are prepared either by passing a known volume of standard atmosphere though a conditioned sorbent tube from the sampling end (e.g. by means of a pump operating at 50 ml/min) or by introducing a metered volume of de-pressurized gas standard using a gas syringe or gas sampling valve and mass flow controller.
+Standard tubes are prepared either by passing a known volume of standard atmosphere though a conditioned sorbent tube from the sampling end (for example, by means of a pump operating at 50 ml/min) or by introducing a metered volume of de-pressurized gas standard using a gas syringe or gas sampling valve and mass flow controller.
 The total volume of gas passing though the sorbent tubes when loading calibration standards shall not exceed the breakthrough volume for any of the compounds of interest.
 After loading, tubes shall be disconnected and sealed.

 Fresh standard tubes should be prepared for each batch of samples.